AIObjectives/talk-to-the-city-reports/README.md

 For example:

 - [tttc.dev/recursive](https://tttc.dev/recursive) is a report generated using data collected by the Pol.is tool.
 The input included votes and the maps let you filter arguments by level of consensus.
 - [tttc.dev/genai](https://tttc.dev/genai) is a report which can be read either in English or Mandarin.
-The data came from a public consultation about generative AI conducted in Taiwan.
+The data came from a public consultation about generative AI conducted in Taiwan by the Collective Intelligence Project.
 - [tttc.dev/heal-michigan](https://tttc.dev/heal-michigan) is a report generated using video transcripts and links to the source videos, from an activist community in Michigan.

 TttC is developed by the [AI Objectives Institute](http://aiobjectives.org), an non-profit research organization focused on AI alignment.